leonidlist/flutter-plugins/packages/health/README.md

 ### Android Permissions

-Starting from API level 28 (Android 9.0) acessing some fitness data (e.g. Steps) requires a special permission.
+Starting from API level 28 (Android 9.0) accessing some fitness data (e.g. Steps) requires a special permission.

 To set it add the following line to your `AndroidManifest.xml` file.